sqlc-dev/sqlc/docs/howto/managed-databases.md

 *Added in v1.22.0*

 `sqlc` can create and maintain hosted databases for your project.
-These databases can be used for linting queries.
-Right now, only PostgreSQL is supported, with MySQL on the way.
+These databases are immediately useful for linting queries with [`sqlc vet`](vet.md) if your lint rules require a connection to a running database.
+PostgreSQL support is available today, with MySQL on the way.

-This feature is under active development.
-Beyond linting queries, managed databases can be created per test suite or even per test, providing a real, isolated PostgreSQL database for a test run, no cleanup required.
+This feature is under active development, and we're interested in supporting other use-cases.
+Beyond linting queries, you can use sqlc managed databases in your tests to quickly stand up a database per test suite or even per test, providing a real, isolated database for a test run.
+No cleanup required.

 Interested in trying out managed databases?
 Sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSdxoMzJ7rKkBpuez-KyBcPNyckYV-5iMR--FRB7WnhvAmEvKg/viewform) or send us an email at <mailto:hello@sqlc.dev>.

 ## Configuring managed databases

-To configured a managed database, remove the `uri` key, replacing it with the `managed` key set to `true`.
-Set the `project` key to your project ID, obtained via the sqlc Dashboard.
+To configure `sqlc` to use a managed database, remove the `uri` key from your `database` configuration and replace it with the `managed` key set to `true`.
+Set the `project` key in your `cloud` configuration to the value of your project ID, obtained via the sqlc.dev Dashboard.

 ```yaml
 version: '2'